 There’s an odd thing that happens when you go looking for some information on the movie.
 There’s surprisingly little information out on the internet about this movie or it’s weirdly difficult to find.
 The first place I look on of course is imdb.com and even there it’s a little difficult to find.
 One of the first things you might notice is the spelling.
 With some light research you’ll find that both are valid spellings with the ‘am’ version preferred.
 Oddly enough looking for etymological references to the word I find very little information other than a one line entry in Wikipedia to the affect, “From memoriam, with influence from the common Latin ending -ium.”
 It’s not mysterious or anything.
 I was just surprised at the dearth of material available for this movie.

-I had seen the movie in the past but it had been so long ago I had thoroughly forgotten it.
+I had seen the movie years ago but it had been so long ago I had thoroughly forgotten it.
 So much so that it took about 10 minutes of watching the movies opening scenes before I was convinced I HAD seen it.
 Slowly the basic plot points were coming back to me and the movie played with that for the next 30 minutes.
-Character development and slowly a evolving plot continue.
+Character development and a slowly and intelligently evolving plot plays out.
 Of course I had forgotten all the little things as one does when it’s a movie of not much import.
 Probably barely watched the first time through anyways.
 This however fleshed out the movie for what was to come.

 Which is why through this second viewing I’m gonna give it a thumbs up.
 I actually sat, well laid, down and watched this movie paying attention to what was going on, not just writing down random points for some article.
 And when you understand the premise of the movie and the little details, it all the sudden becomes a much scarier story.
 A little more believable in the unbelievability.
 That’s why I think this found footage is good.
 Maybe the actual found footage elements aren’t the best, I liked them, but ‘In Memorium’ tells a good story in my opinion and that’s what I came for.